2017 Easter Hours: What Hours Are Stores, Restaurants, And Banks Open This Sunday?

 You will be able to find hours for Walmart, Kmart, and many other major retailers, but you won’t be able to set foot in most Target locations.
 As reported by Fansided, the majority of Target stores will actually keep their doors closed on Easter 2017

 While you should always check with your closest location and local store for exact hours, the majority of Target stores will be closed.
-Sam’s Club and Costco other major retail chains which won’t be opening at all on Apr.
+Sam’s Club and Costco are other major retail chains that won’t be opening at all on Apr.
 16, 2017, per WRAL.

 At the same time, there are many grocery stores which will not be opening their doors on Sunday.
-Some will be open but with limited hours and that could include the pharmacies inside of them as well Once again, call ahead to your closest location for exact hours and times.
+Some will be open, but with limited hours and that could include the pharmacies inside of them as well.
+Once again, call ahead to your closest location for exact hours and times.

-Here are some of the holiday hours for groceries this Sunday:
+Here are some of the holiday hours for grocery stores this Sunday.

 - Publix – closed